ElleAshby/ReadMe/README.md

 <br />

-**Developing at a rapid pace, the creative computing community is becoming aware on the importance of pooling resources with the emergence of open sourcing.
-However, this concept is not a new one, it is clear through other communities that this collaboration is key to evolving a network.
+**Developing at a rapid pace, the creative computing community is becoming aware on the importance of pooling resources and collaboration with the emergence of open sourcing.
+However, this concept is not a new one, we can see this pattern of behaviour in other communities.
+Collaboration is key to evolving a network.
 <br /> Exposing the working systems behind the sleek and polished surface design can also be found in the physical world.
-The culinary industry is an example of this, producing a meal (app) but sharing the recipe (coding) and being transparent about your process.**
+The culinary industry is an example of this, producing a meal (like an app) but sharing the recipe (like coding) and being transparent about your process.
+This willingness to share and invite change is something we should foster and nurture.**

 <br />
 <br />